Giftedsayrah/Build-a-Secure-Google-Cloud-Network/README.md

-Here is the **clean, polished, portfolio-ready `README.md` content** for your GitHub project.
-You can copy and paste it directly into your repository.

----

 # **Build a Secure Google Cloud Network – Challenge Lab**

 This project demonstrates how to design and implement a secure Virtual Private Cloud (VPC) network on Google Cloud by configuring firewall rules, VM tags, and Identity-Aware Proxy (IAP) to strictly control access to internal resources.